-Would you like to have all of the ideas in this post all in one easy-to-reference location?
+Would you like to have many of the ideas in this post all in one easy-to-reference location?
 Get the 33-page interactive eBook version of this comprehensive guide, then flip right to the page you need to see.
-All of the book character pumpkins detailed in this comprehensive article are included.
+Many of the book character pumpkins detailed in this comprehensive article are included.
 You will have access to a downloadable, printable version of the ebook as well.

 For other pumpkin-related ideas, check out a guide to the best companion plants for pumpkins.
 You could also learn how to make no-bake mini pumpkin pie for parties and easy white chocolate chip pumpkin cookies.
 Have a wonderful week, and may all of your book character pumpkin endeavors meet with great success!

 Lisa Mitchell is a wife, mom, and school librarian who likes to grow fruit, vegetables, flowers on her family’s small Pacific Northwest farm.
 To learn more about what this website has to offer gardeners, click on over to the Garden page.